Nexmo/station/_api/media.md

 The `Range` header is supported and allows you to specify which bytes of the file you wish to receive.

-If the `publicItem` property in the file's properties is set to `true`, downloading from this endpoint requires no authentication.
+If the `public_item` property in the file's properties is set to `true`, downloading from this endpoint requires no authentication.
 If it is set to `false`, you will need to authenticate your request using your application's JSON Web Token in the `Authorization` header or the `jwt-token` parameter.

-The number of times a file can be downloaded is determined by the `maxDownloadsAllowed` property of the file's metadata.
+The number of times a file can be downloaded is determined by the `max_downloads_allowed` property of the file's metadata.
 If the total number of downloads exceeds that number, you will not be able to download the file unauthenticated.
-If our request is authenticated with a JSON Web Token, you will be allowed to download the file even if doing so exceeds the `maxDownloadsAllowed` limit.
+If our request is authenticated with a JSON Web Token, you will be allowed to download the file even if doing so exceeds the `max_downloads_allowed` limit.

 ### Parameters